tirmizifakhri/OnlinePrinting/README.md

 Constraints that may occur is time and budget since the application we wanted to develop is given about 3 weeks to complete and we as students do not have budget to use more sophiscticated software.
+There few better features that will be good if it can be applied into this system such as auto printed order received.
+Such feature currently is quite complicated as some of the setup need to be done in the printer itself and we need to upgrade the current printer so that it can use the auto print system where will require a lot of expenses.
+Therefore, we just implement a manual online order system where all order received will be printed manually.

 1.6 PROJECT STAGES